OttoHung/docker.tutorials/docs/build_context_flag.md

 |   +-- README.md
 ```

-Despite copying the whole directory to have the configuration file in the
+It would be good to copy `package.json` file only through the build
-image, it would be good to copy `package.json` file only through the build
+context flag rather than copying the whole directory to have the
-context flag.
+configuration file in the image.
 ```bash
 docker buildx build \
     --build-context repo=. \